Managing ADHD can be complex and may require a multi-tiered approach tailored to your specific needs.

 Find support from organisations.
 Help everyone around you to understand ADHD and let them know their roles are and what you want them to do that would help you.

-ADHD is a medical disorder and so needs to be assessed and diagnosed by a someone who specialises in ADHD and who can recognise, diagnose, treat, and support you and your family.
+ADHD is a medical condition.
+It needs to be assessed and diagnosed by someone who specialises in ADHD and who can recognise, diagnose, treat, and support you and your family.

 It would also be wise to test for allergic reactions to dust mites, grasses and pollens etc, and if there has been a fall or an accident and the behaviour is extreme, ask for an EEG.

 Chemical Sensitivity, Toxicity, Allergies

 Be aware that exposure to a range of chemicals and toxic metals that can affect the brain and immune system i.e. chlorine, lead and mercury.